brightway-lca/ecoinvent_interface/README.md

 * Username and password can be specified using [pydantic_settings](https://docs.pydantic.dev/latest/usage/pydantic_settings/).
 * Can download all release files, plus reports and "extra" files.
 * Will autocorrect filenames when possible for ecoinvent inconsistencies.
+* Can download data on inventory processes.
+* Can find inventory processes using their filename or attributes.
 * Uses a more robust caching and cache validation strategy.
 * More reasonable token refresh strategy.
-* No HTML or filename string hacks.
+* No HTML parsing or filename string hacks.
 * Streaming downloads.
 * Descriptive logging and error messages.
 * No shortcuts for Brightway or other LCA software.